 All-inclusive (food, beverages, docking, everything except expenses you injure ashore)

 Trawler Time is a very different concept in chartering.

-ADIRONDACK will also follow idyllic cruising weather south this fall.
+ADIRONDACK follows idyllic cruising weather south in the winter, north in summer.
 Imagine cruising with us from Chesapeake Bay to Florida.
 Meet us at a port somewhere along the Intracoastal waterway and travel along the coast, stopping at a new spot every day.
 This is how to learn trawlering.

 Capt.
 Jeff Janacek is a USCG 100T Licensed Master of the Great Lakes, Near Coastal and Inland Lakes and chartered for almost ten years on Lake Superior.
 He has cruised over 45,000 miles, including the Great Loop, DownEast Circle Loop, Intracoastal Waterway, Alaska’s Inside Passage, the Caribbean Sea and the Bahamas and is a seasoned powerboat instructor.
 Check out the family blog at messinginboats.com.